Tens Of Thousands Of Fires Ravage Brazilian Amazon, Where Deforestation Has Spiked

 Brazil's Amazon Rainforest Is Disappearing Under President Jair Bolsonaro

-"We estimate that the forest areas in the Brazilian Amazon have decreased something between 20 and 30 percent compared to the last 12 months," Carlos Nobre, a researcher at the University of São Paolo, tells German broadcaster Deutsche Welle.
+"We estimate that the forest areas in the Brazilian Amazon have decreased something between 20 and 30% compared to the last 12 months," Carlos Nobre, a researcher at the University of São Paulo, told German broadcaster Deutsche Welle.

-Fluvio Mascarenhas, who works at a government agency named Chico Mendes Institute for the Conservation of Biodiversity, tells NPR's Philip Reeves that operations the agency usually carries out against illegal loggers and ranchers have been drastically scaled back this year.
+Fluvio Mascarenhas, who works at a government agency called the Chico Mendes Institute for Biodiversity Conservation, told NPR's Philip Reeves that operations that the agency usually carries out against illegal loggers and ranchers have been drastically scaled back this year.
 And that, he says, together with Bolsonaro's comments, only encourages further illegal activity in the rainforest.

 And that has him afraid.